 </ul>

-In this example, we not only achieve numbered display throughforloop.Counterand use it withforloop.RevcounterAdded a special CSS class to the first and last elements of the list (first-itemandlast-itemThis provides great style control flexibility for front-end designers.
-At the same time, we also friendly prompt the user how many products are left for the current product.
+In this example, we not only achieveforloop.Counternumber display, but also make use of it andforloop.RevcounterAdd a special CSS class to the first and last elements of the list (first-itemandlast-itemThis provides great style control flexibility for front-end designers.
+At the same time, we also friendly prompt the user how many products are left after the current product.

 Q1:forloop.Counterandforloop.RevcounterWhat is the difference?

-Q2: How can I determine if the current element in the loop is the first or last in the list?
+Q2: How do I determine if the current element in the loop is the first or last in the list?

-Q3: How do I display a custom prompt instead of nothing if the array or object list I loop through is empty?
+Q3: How do I display a custom prompt if the array or object list I loop through is empty, instead of nothing?

-A3: AnQiCMS'sforThe loop tag has built-in one{% empty %}Sub-label, specifically used to handle this situation.
-When the list you are looping through is empty,{% empty %}and{% endfor %}the content between them will be displayed.
+A3: AnQiCMS'forThe loop tag built-in included a{% empty %}sub-tag, specifically used for handling this situation.
+When the list you loop through is empty,{% empty %}and{% endfor %}the content between them will be displayed.
 For example:

 {% for item in my_list %}